alexdisdier/leboncoin-client/README.md

 React functionalities:

-- Create a cookie to store filters.
+- Create a cookie to store filters

 - Publish page: